-People experience vulnerability at different times and for different reasons.
+We know there are groups within the community that are more likely to confront persistent barriers to accessing services and government systems.
 City of Sydney staff are committed to the value of respect.
-This means considering and valuing the views of others, showing empathy and treating all people equally and with courtesy.
+This means considering and valuing the views of everyone, showing empathy and treating all people equally and with dignity and respect.

-It is important for us to recognise when people need extra support to participate in our decisionmaking processes and to tailor our engagement approach to make sure that everyone impacted by the project has the opportunity to be heard.
+It is important for us to recognise that people may need extra support to participate in our decisionmaking processes.
+We may need to tailor the engagement approach to make sure everyone impacted by the project is heard.
 Sometimes this includes overcoming barriers, such as a lack of access to digital channels or difficulty attending City of Sydney's standard face-to-face events.